dgoodwin/openshift4-gitops/README.md

 Ksonnet is dead.
 Kustomize does not think you should be doing anything based on parameters unless they're on disk.
 I believe Helm requires installing another component.
 (Tiller) Can we make Kustomize work somehow or should we explore adding another [Parameter Overrides](https://argoproj.github.io/argo-cd/user-guide/parameters/) mechanism to Argo?

+Helm 3 should GA soon, is entirely client side, wi

 ArgoCD does support adding plugins for this.
 However parameters may be hardcoded to only be possible for Help and Ksonnet.
 How could a custom config management plugin be provided variables?